Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 **Type**: `tfc:fluid_container`

+{: .notice }
+> This item requires two textures to function properly
+>
+> - item/\<name>: The base texture
+> - item/\<name> + `_overlay`: The overlay texture, defines where the contained fluid will be shown in the item's sprite.
+See one of [TFC's overlays](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/resources/assets/tfc/textures/item/ceramic/fired_mold/axe_head_overlay.png) for what it should look like
+>
+> For the example below, the textures would be in `kubejs/textures/item/my_fluid_container.png` and `kubejs/textures/item/my_fluid_container_overlay.png`

 #### Extra Methods

 - `.canPlaceLiquid(b: boolean)`: Determines if the item can place liquids in world, defaults to `false`